Earl of Orkney: Earls of Orkney, Third Creation (1696)

 The last creation of the earldom was in favour of the man who in 1735 would become the first Field Marshal of Great Britain, Lord George Hamilton, the fifth son of William Douglas, Duke of Hamilton.
 The peerage was created with "remainder to the heirs whatsoever of his body", meaning that the title can be passed on through both male and female lines.
 The title passed to the O'Brien family, then to the Fitzmaurice family, and later to the St John family.
 The subsidiary titles of Viscount of Kirkwall and Lord Dechmont were created at the same time as the earldom.

 None of these earls appear to have any connection with Orkney other than the honorific itself.
 The current earl, for example, was born and lives in Canada.

 The 9th Earl is the son of Frederick Oliver St John, son of Isabella Annie Fitzmaurice, daughter of James Terence Fitzmaurice, fifth son of the fifth Earl.
 The heir apparent is the present holder's son Oliver Robert St John (b.
 1969), who holds the courtesy title, Viscount Kirkwall.

+Earl of Orkney is also a separate, non-peerage earldom in the Baronage of Scotland.
+An earl in the Baronage of Scotland is also always a Scots baron.